The Science

 Behaviour Simulator

 Maintains a continuous feedback signal, readjusting to real-time human input at every step.
 Like a guided rocket, it self-corrects toward the real conversation outcome.
-The result: predictions that stay accurate throughout entire interactions, not just at the start.
+Predictions stay accurate throughout entire interactions.

 Competitive White Space